-Keywords: Contributory Pension Scheme, Pension Reforms, Private Sector Funds, Public Sector Funds, Total Pension Funds, Human Development Index is referred to as savings.
+Zwingina Christy Twaliwi (2023).
+Contributory Pension Scheme and Human Development Index in Nigeria, Journal of International Money, Banking and Finance, 4: 1, pp. 33-50. https://DOI:10.47509/ JIMBF.2023.v04i01.04 banks or any other financial organisation that offers the option is referred to as savings.
 Employees and employers in the public and commercial sectors are required to collectively contribute a minimum of 18% of an employee's monthly salary into the employee Retirement Savings Account (RSA), from which employees will receive retirement benefits.
-Under this program, national savings have increased.
+Under this programme, national savings have increased.

-1. INTRODUCTION
+1. Introduction

 Every government's success depends on the country's economy expanding.
 Hence, every government should prioritize establishing a rapid and steady rate of economic growth.
 Savings play a significant role in economic progress.
-Money set aside through banks or any other financial organization that offers the option
+Money set aside through

-The Contributory Pension Scheme's net asset value of pension assets as of December 2017 was \$7.5 trillion.
-This is in contrast to the predicted \$2 trillion fiscal pension deficit for the federal government as of June 2004.
-The Federal Government of Nigeria (FGN) Securities accounted for 70.42% of the N7.5 trillion net assets worth as of 2017, followed by ordinary shares (10.33%), local money market securities (9.08%), state government securities (2.03%), and real estate properties (2.71%).
-Supranational bonds, mutual funds, and specialty funds were further investments made by the fund (in infrastructure and private equity (Odia & Okoye, 2012).
+The Contributory Pension Scheme's Net Asset Value of Pension Assets as of December 2017 was N7.5 trillion.
+This is in contrast to the predicted N2 trillion fiscal pension deficit for the Federal government as of June 2004.
+The Federal Government of Nigeria (FGN) Securities accounted for 70.42% of the N7.5 trillion Net Assets Worth as of 2017, followed by Ordinary Shares (10.33%), Local Money Market Securities (9.08%), State Government Securities (2.03%), and Real Estate Properties (2.71%).
+Supra National Bonds, Mutual Funds, and Specialty Funds were further investments made by the fund (Infrastructure and Private Equity).
+(2012) Odia and Okoye.

 Pensions are payments made to older workers after they are released from active duty to help them maintain their standard of living.
 A pension is a tool to guarantee that a worker may continue to live on a steady income after retirement.
 Traditionally, pensions have been paid through defined benefit (DB) pension plans.
 For a while, the Defined Benefit (DB) pension was effective around the world, but it eventually lost its viability due to issues including an ageing population and low productivity.
-Moreover, Lachman (2013) noted that governments and companies switched from the defined benefit (DB) pension system to the contributory pension scheme due to the rising lifespan of humans as well as other economic issues.
+Moreover, Lachman (2013) noted that governments and companies switched from the Defined Benefit (DB) pension system to the Contributory Pension Scheme due to the rising lifetime of humans as well as other economic issues.
 Similar to this, Meng and Pfau (2010) noted that declining productivity and rising longevity undermined the viability of the previous system.